trentnbauer/Radarr-Schedularr/README.md

 | `START_DATE` | ✅ | The day the list should turn **ON**. <br> **Format:** `DD/MM` | `01/12` (1st Dec) |
 | `END_DATE` | ✅ | The day the list should turn **OFF**. <br> **Format:** `DD/MM` | `02/01` (2nd Jan) |
 | `TZ` | ❌ | (Optional) Your Timezone.
 Determines when the "Daily Check" runs (default 8 AM). | `Australia/Melbourne` |

+## Why this exists
+I wanted to automate adding and removing themed movies, eg Christmas movies in December.

+#### List Requirements
+Please ensure your lists meet these requirements for automation:
+* Enable automatic add
+* Enable search on add
+* A unique name (I actually have no idea how the script would handle finding multiple lists.
+Its not in my use case, so I haven't bothered to test)

+I also recommend adding a tag with the lists name, so you know where the movie has come from

 ##  How It Works